 This tour offers unbelievable views and an exhilarating environment, going snowmobiling across Iceland’s second largest glacier!
-We pick you up at Gullfoss Café (on the Golden Circle) and take you to the glacier where you take an adventure on the glacier.
+You can book a pick-up in Reykjavik or we can meet at Gullfoss Café (on the Golden Circle).
+An adrenaline-filled day tour suitable for all!

 Available: All year